 Here’s amateur racing at its best.
 There are classes for street cars, formula cars and sports racers.
 For the budget-conscious, there is the SCCA Spec Racer Ford©, along with Improved Touring classes for slightly modified low-cost street cars and the popular Formula Vee open-wheel class.
 You get the training you need at SCCA Driver Schools and can choose competition at either Regional or National events in your area.
 National champions are crowned each Fall at the famed SCCA National Runoffs©.

-How to get started – click here to visit the Road Racing page and decide what sort of car you’re interested in.
-Then come to a Club Meeting and talk to any of the drivers.
+How to get started – click here to visit the Road Racing page and decide what sort of car you’re interested in racing, or our Volunteering page to see what opportunities there are to be involved without a car.
+Then come to a General Membership Meeting or a Race Group Meeting and talk to any of the drivers, workers, and officials.

 The easiest way to start with SCCA.
 All that’s needed is a street-legal, licensed and insured car, truck, van, or whatever.
 Road Rallies are conducted on public roads at or below the legal speed limit and are not races–the goal is to get from the start to the finish in as close to the prescribed time as possible.